Skip to main content

 We aim to provide feedback on assessments within 20 working days.

 Each student receives a personalised timetable.
-This is usually available after you have completed your online enrolment, which typically accessible 1 month before the start of your course.
+This is usually available after you have completed your online enrolment, which typically accessible one month before the start of your course.

 You will be part of an intimate cohort of students which provides dedicated academic guidance and advice and the opportunity to build a life-long network of colleagues.
 Some modules are common across other postgraduate programmes therefore you may be taught alongside students who are on these courses within the Business School.